bishoyAtif/cs-notes/design-patterns.md

 - ***Hollywood Principle***: Don't call us, we'll call you "Making actions that aren't implemented within the same module by calling the action from another module".
 - Inversion of Control is as it says, “inverting the control” of a system by keeping organizational control entirely separate from our objects.
 - Traditionally, application components have been designed to operate on and control the execution environment.
 For instance, a logging module could be implemented to log data to a file, and how and when to log the data would be a entirely under control of the module.
 But let’s say we need to extend the module’s functionality add logging data to a database, or eventually even via email.
 Upgrading the module to expose the extra functionality will make it grow in complexity, becoming more bloated as the logic required to attend to these additional duties is packaged behind the same API.
-- So instead of making the module completely responsible for logging data to multiple endpoints, we can transfer the responsibility straight to the external environment.
+- So instead of making the module completely responsible for logging data to multiple endpoints, we can transfer the responsibility straight to the external environment, for example a whole new module.
+- This principle helps to prevent dependency rot.
+Dependency rot happens when each component depends upon every other component.
+In other words, dependency rot is when dependency happens in each direction (upward, sideways, downward).
+The Hollywood Principle allows us to only make dependency in one direction.
 - One Example for this principle is using observers. there’s a highly-decoupled subject "Observable" focused on doing just a few narrow tasks while one or more external observers are responsible for implementing the logic required for handling the events triggered by the subject.
 How to handle the events, and even processing new ones, is entirely a responsibility of the observers rather than the subject.
 - For more info, check this [link](http://bit.ly/IOC-SP).